NHSDigital/integration-adaptor-lab-results/mesh/README.md

     source env.fake-mesh.sh

+Please note: We've added a line for sourcing predefined mesh values to both the `./mesh.sh` and `../release/tests/send_message.sh` scripts.

+You'll need to adjust this line to load the correct environment variables as described above.

 ### Authenticate

 MESH API docs says to do this first, but in our experience it seems that it's not needed.